An Arborist's Manual to Tree Felling

-Tree removal is a complex and potentially dangerous task.
-If a tree is dying, diseased, or at risk from falling down, then it could need to be removed to avoid damage to the property and to ensure safety.
-How do you know whether a tree should be cut down?
-We’ll walk you through the warning signs to be looking for and help you figure out when it’s time to call in the experts.
+Tree removal is a complex and potentially hazardous task.
+If a tree has died or ill-healthed, or is in danger of falling, it may have to be removed in order in order to protect property and guarantee safety.
+But how do you tell when a tree must be cut down?
+In this article, we’ll guide you through the warning signs to be looking to and assist you determine when it’s time to call the professionals.

 Dead or dying trees

-One of the obvious signs that a tree should be removed is when it is dying or dead.
-Dead trees do not have leaves and could appear dead.
-If a tree is without leaves or signs of growth, it is likely dead.
-In addition, the bark of a dead tree may be dry, cracked or peeling.
+One of the obvious signs that a tree should be removed is if it’s dying or dead.
+Dead trees are without leaves and could appear lifeless.
+If a tree is without leaves or signs of growth, it’s probably dead.
+The bark of dead trees might be dry, cracked or peeling.

-The trees that are sick could pose a danger to other plants and trees in the surrounding area.
-The most common signs of disease on trees are yellowing leaves, wilted branches, and mushroom growth at the bottom or the trunk.
-If you suspect that your tree is suffering from disease, it’s important to have it examined by a certified arborist.
+Diseased trees can pose a threat to the other plants and trees in the area.
+Common signs of disease for trees include dying leaves, wilted or yellowed branches, and mushroom growth at the root and the top.
+If you suspect your tree might be suffering from disease, it’s important to have it examined by a certified arborist.

 Leaning Trees